 - Make sure you are up to date with all your vaccines before treatment with Benlysta (belimumab vials).

 - Talk with your doctor if you have recently had a vaccine or before getting any vaccines.
-Use with Benlysta (belimumab vials) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Benlysta (belimumab vials) may either raise the chance of an infection or make the vaccine not work as well.